KILTprotocol/spec-ext-credential-api/readme.md

 }

 interface EncryptedMessage {
-    /** DID key ID of the receiver */
+    /** DID key URI of the receiver */
-    receiverKeyId: string
+    receiverKeyUri: DidResourceUri

-    /** DID key ID of the sender */
+    /** DID key URI of the sender */
-    senderKeyId: string
+    senderKeyUri: DidResourceUri

     /** ciphertext as hexadecimal */
     ciphertext: string